Jean: Why, thank you, Cyclops, but that's a bit like using an elephant gun to kill a house fly.

 Failure to see possible uses other than this one is a form of Misapplied Phlebotinum.
 Overpowered characters with a job description like this become Super-Powered Robot Meter Maids.
 Characters who are outright omnipotent who fall to this trope are All Powerful Bystanders.
 Martial Arts and Crafts is a subset of this trope, for when martial arts abilities are used for reasons other than fighting.
 Also an opposite of sorts to Cut Lex Luthor a Check, Inverse Law of Utility and Lethality, Reed Richards Is Useless and Useless Superpowers.
 If this is applied to killing someone (such as, say, a gigantic nuke against a feeble human), it may become There Is No Kill Like Overkill.

 Diametric opposite to Just Think of the Potential.
 For an adult variation, see Power Perversion Potential.
 For a sister trope which takes this Up to Eleven, see Boxing Lessons for Superman.
 When done with wishes and boons, this might be a Mundane Wish.
 If the mundane utility would make for a career in its own right, then These Look Like Jobs for the Superman.
+And if the mundane utility is used for sports, then it's Muggle Sports, Super Athletes (usually defied).

 Also compare Utility Magic, for when the primary purpose of something which is awesome (magic, in this case) is something mundane, and Utility Weapon, for when something is designed to function as both a weapon and a tool.
 Compare Priceless Paperweight, which is using a priceless or important item for a mundane task.